naston70/jeremys-it-lab/20.STP/other-sources/neil-anderson/stp.path.selection.md

 * In the case of a tie the switch with the lowest MAC address will be selected
 * The switches build a loop free forwarding path Tree leading back to the Root Bridge

+#### Root Ports
+- Each switch's exit interface on the lowest cost path to the root bridge is selected as its Root Port

+#### Load Balancing
+* A Spanning Tree instance does not do load balancing
+* If a switch has multiple equal cost paths toward the Root Bridge, it will select the neighbor switch with the lowest Bridge ID
+* If a switch has multiple equal cost paths via the same neighbor switch towards the Root Bridge it will select the port with the lowest Port ID